 What is the source of Platonic confusion?
 It stems from the fact that the Greek word agathon has such a broad scope that it encompasses all the meanings associated with the word 'good'.
 Thus, like the English word 'good', it is an ambiguous term.
 As a result, we cannot discern which of these six meanings is intended by the word agathon when we encounter it.
-However, the translation presents no issue: we translate the ambiguous term agathon with the equally ambiguous term 'good', merely postponing the difficulty.
-The task of inferring the author’s intended meaning of 'good' is thus left to the reader.
+However, the translation presents no difficulty: we translate the ambiguous term agathon with the equally ambiguous term 'good', merely deferring the problem.
+The task of inferring the author's intended meaning of 'good' is thus left to the reader.

-Thus, by consulting the Republic alone, we can find each of these meanings for the term agathon.
+By consulting the Republic alone, we can find each of these meanings for the term agathon.
 For example:

-- ‘Usefulness’: That which destroys and corrupts in every case is the evil; that which preserves and benefits is the good.
-1
+- 'Usefulness': That which destroys and corrupts in every case is the evil; that which preserves and benefits is the good.

 From this idea, Plato derives the following question: Do we know of any greater evil for a state than the thing that distracts it and makes it many instead of one, or a greater good than that which binds it together and makes it one?
-2.

-- ‘Morally good’: Are not they in like manner compelled to admit that there are bad pleasures? so The outcome is, I take it, that they are admitting the same things to be both good and bad, are they not?
-3.
+so The outcome is, I take it, that they are admitting the same things to be both good and bad, are they not?

 - Value in itself, when Plato defines good as being the sun of the intelligible world 4, at the top of the hierarchy.